bennettyardley/permissions-manager/README.md

 * GUI with tkinter
 * ACL commands for server.py
 * Server should create the database and client should find it
+* Delete Record once it is finished, a problem because the client wont see the status in time and it only will get deleted when you accept the request